 Below are some examples of how teaching and research have been linked at Queen’s and how these map on to the Healey and Jenkins (2009b) matrix.
-If you know of other examples that may be shared with colleagues please contact Dr Anne Jones, Centre for Educational Development.
+If you know of other examples that may be shared with colleagues please contact Linda Ryles, Centre for Educational Development.

 In this Level 1 module the coordinator required the students to do the following:

 1. Attend a session with the subject librarian (research-oriented).

 2. Complete questions that were based on an existing article (research-led).

 3. Investigate and present back on issues raised by one article (research-based).

 4. Question and debate the issues in the tutorial (research-tutored).